Diplognatha gagates

-Diplognatha gagates is a species of beetle belonging to the family Scarabaeidae, Cetoniinae subfamily.
+Diplognatha gagates is a species of beetle belonging to the family Scarabaeidae, subfamily Cetoniinae.

 Description

 Diplognatha gagates can reach a length of about 16–32 mm.
 The thorax is very convex.
 The surface is shining black or reddish.
 Larvae feed on bird droppings.
 Young adults are usually reddish brown and feed on flowers, fruits and sap.

 Distribution

-This species is widespread in almost all African countries south of Sahara.
+This species is widespread in almost all African countries south of the Sahara.